josephbroda/portfoliosite/README.md

 # Portfolio
-A portfolio of my hands-on tinkering with my homelab to learn enterprise Windows admin, with a focus on industry best practices.
+A portfolio documenting my hands-on tinkering with my homelab to learn enterprise Windows admin, with a focus on industry best practices.